 DevOps vs. SRE: Similarities and Differences

-DevOps and SRE are not rival models but rather two sides of the same coin.
+If we try to compare DevOps vs SRE, we will realize, they are not rival models but rather two sides of the same coin.

 Both aim to enable Continuous Integration/Continuous Delivery (CI/CD).
 As its name suggests, it allows teams to easily and continuously integrate, deliver, and deploy new releases by introducing automation and ongoing monitoring throughout the product lifecycle.